Book List

 • Black Sheep by Rachel Harrison: Supernatural horror.
 I always kind of suspected the gate to hell would open in New Jersey.
 7 out of 10.
 Plot is generally well-paced but at times lost on worldbuilding minutiae.

 • Heaven by Mieko Kawakami (translated by Sam Bett, David Boyd; narrated by Scott Keiji Takeda): Literary fiction.
 Kawakami effectively describes what is most beautiful in the ugliest side of adolescence.
-Like reading a martyrology.
+Like reading a medieval martyrology transposed to middle school.
+8 out of 10.

 These are the books I read before I started using WhiteWind: